fstagni/2025_DUW_main/slides.md

 :: title ::

-# DIRACCommon : a new package for holding stateless DIRAC utilities
+# DIRACCommon

 :: content ::

+- A new package for holding stateless DIRAC utilities
+- Lives [inside DIRAC code](https://github.com/DIRACGrid/DIRAC/tree/integration/dirac-common)
 - Since DiracX can't reliably depend on DIRAC without triggering DIRAC's global state initialization
-- Lives [inside DIRAC code](https://github.com/DIRACGrid/DIRAC/tree/integration/dirac-common)
+  - so, DIRACCommon is a DiracX dependency, not DIRAC
 - Every time DIRAC is tagged, DIRACCommon is tagged too (yes, a bit of an overkill...)
 - Do `pip install DIRACCommon` in your local DIRAC conda environment now
   - **maybe** you will need a `extensionDIRACCommon` package, but most probably not